SuchLuukie/OCR-Word-Search-Puzzle-Solver/README.md

 I'll be working on the puzzle solving side of things on a different repository.

 # What the script extracts.
-This is what the OCR model receives, the model is not accurate enough to proceed with this project.
+This is what the OCR model receives, for some reason unknown to me tesseract has trouble accurately extracting characters from this input.

 <img src="/showcase/showcase.png"/>